Holder Pliskova beaten by Sabalenka at Eastbourne

 He will face Slovakia’s Lukas Lacko, who ended the hopes of British wildcard Cameron Norrie.

+Canadian third seed Denis Shapovalov was knocked out by Germany’s Mischa Zverev although the result was not a total surprise given Zverev’s natural grasscourt game.

+Zverev will face either second seed and home hope Kyle Edmund or Mikhail Kukushkin in the semis.

-Reporting by Martyn Herman; Editing by Kevin Liffey
+Reporting by Martyn Herman; Editing by Catherine Evans